University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 ### Questions

-Using the [SAM standard specification](http://samtools.github.io/hts-specs/SAMv1.pdf) and the table above, answer the following questions:
+Using the [SAM standard specification](http://samtools.github.io/hts-specs/SAMv1.pdf) and the outputs of the commands shown above, answer the following questions:
 1. Which reference sequence/chromosome did the first read `SRR3096662.22171880` align to and what position did it align to?
 2. The first two lines of the file contains reads with the same ID (i.e. the first field of the first two lines are `SRR3096662.22171880`).
 What is a possible reason for this?
 3. What is the read group ID for the sample?